 Surely one of the most famous and well-loved IC’s of all time must be the 555 timers, invented by Hans Camenzind of Signetics in 1968.
-It’s because 555 timers are very stable and easy to use.
-It accomplishes its task with minimum components—comes in an 8-pin pack—provided you wire it up correctly.
+The 555 timer is very stable and easy to use which is probably why it’s so popular.

-Shown below is a simplified block diagram of the 555 and how the pins are connected internally.
-Fortunately, it is not necessary to understand the inside workings to use it successfully.
-You can see two comparators set for 2/3 and 1/3 Vcc, followed by a reset-able flip flop, followed by an output level driver.
-It got its name from the three 5k resistors in the threshold divider chain from pin 8 to pin 1.
+Fortunately, it is not necessary to understand the internal workings to use it successfully.
+There are two comparators set for 2/3 Vcc and 1/3 Vcc, followed by a reset-able flip flop, followed by an output level driver.
+The 555 timer got its name from the three 5k resistors in the threshold divider chain from pin 8 to pin 1.

 |1||Gnd||Negative supply pin, ground|